alt-key-project/comfyui-dream-project/readme.md

 ### Video Encoder (FFMPEG) [Dream]
 Post processing for animation sequences calling FFMPEG to generate video files.

-### Video Encoder (mpegCoder) [Dream]
-Post processing for animation sequences using the python module mpegCoder with ffmpeg library to generate video files.

 ### File Count [Dream]
 Finds the number of files in a directory matching specified patterns.